SGDDNB/CLIPreg/README.md

 ### Step 3: Visualisation

 Generate and save heatmap to pdf.
-The heatmap represents the -logP of each RBP for each gene group.
+The heatmap represents the -logFDR of each RBP for each gene group.
 The blue RBPs are downregulated and the orange RBPs are upregulated.
 Only RBPs with targets that are significantly enriched in at least one gene group are shown.